 The land adjacent to the I-79 interchange is Washington Township’s greatest opportunity to capitalize on the Marcellus Shale natural gas activity occurring within the region.
 This project will fund the municipal sewage system, which is the final piece to ensure this property is developed.

 This project will fund the engineering costs for minor reconstruction and resurfacing of an access road at the Industrial Park Road in Menallen Township, Fayette County.

 Partnerships for Opportunity and Workforce and Economic Revitalization (POWER)

 POWER is a multi-agency initiative that targets federal resources to help communities and regions that have been affected by job losses in coal mining, coal power plant operations, and coal-related supply chain industries.
 ARC is participating in POWER with the U.S. Economic Development Administration (EDA) and 8 other federal agencies.

-In 2016, SPC joined with Catalyst Connection to win a $600,000 grant to boost manufacturing diversification and operational improvement through targeted assistance to manufacturers and freight operators in coal-impacted communities.
+SPC has joined with Catalyst Connection to win a $600,000 grant to boost manufacturing diversification and operational improvement through targeted assistance to manufacturers and freight operators in coal-impacted communities.
 The grant is to address regional challenges by taking key actions to boost businesses and create jobs in the metals and advanced materials manufacturing sector through market diversification and rail/water freight capacity strategies.
 Together, these strategies will enable a robust transition from a dependence on coal related industries to new and emerging markets.

 For more information about the Appalachian Regional